top of page

 Passport & Visa Information

-You need a passport to go to any country.
+You need a passport to go to anywhere outside of your own country.
 So if you do not have one do not delay in getting started on the process.
 It usually takes about 2 to 3 weeks, but you wouldn't want to run into any problem that would have you restart the process that soon before your trip.

 As for a Visa, it is required to have one to enter India but India has a Visa On Arrival program that most people are eligible for.
 However, the process begins online and well in advance of your actual physical arrival.